thedataquarry/zola-blog/content/posts/embedded-db-3/index.md

 {{figure(src="lancedb-components.png" alt="The modular components of LanceDB" ) }}

-LanceDB implements its own vector indexes on top of the underlying [Lance](https://lancedb.github.io/lance/) data format, using either an IVF-PQ or an upcoming DiskANN index.
+LanceDB implements its own vector index on top of the underlying [Lance](https://lancedb.github.io/lance/) data format, which is an IVF-PQ disk-based index.
 Tantivy is an open source full-text search engine incorporated to allow keyword-based search via BM25.
 DataFusion, an embeddable SQL query engine, is used to power the full-text/vector search queries via a SQL interface.
 The Apache arrow format is used to allow a smooth transition between in-memory and on-disk data storage, and also for seamless interoperability with other data formats from systems like DuckDB, Pandas or Polars.

 ### Lance